CryptoManufaktur-io/solana-rpc/README.md

 sudo sysctl --load
 ```

-Accounts will take maybe 60GB under normal circumstances.
+Accounts will take around 120GB under normal circumstances.
 The swap is there so that
 it can grow to 512 GB if necessary.
 You should alert on swap size and restart
 Solana if it starts getting used, which will clear out accounts.